abhigupta768/optum-stratethon/README.md

-# ICU Patient Care - Optum Challenge
+# ICU Patient Care - Optum Stratethon

-This repository contains the code for our submission for Optum Challenge.
+This repository contains the code for our submission for Optum Stratethon.

 # Installation Instructions